 Take Care of Your Finances

 Speaking of summer jobs, the summer before college is a great time to get a part-time job to help you earn money to pay for college.
 You can earn up to about $6,400 without affecting your financial aid.
 A summer job or internship can also provide experience, which will help you get a job after you graduate from college.

-Get organized.
 Note key dates in your calendar, such as the registration due date, new student orientation, the start and end of classes and the drop date.
 List all deadlines in your calendar, with reminders a week or two in advance.

 Don’t forget to have your final high school transcripts sent to the college.
 Submit your AP and IB test scores so you can get college credit.
-Respond promptly to all requests from the financial aid office, especially in regard to verification.
+Respond promptly to all requests from the financial aid office, especially in regards to verification.

 Visit the college’s web site.
 Look at the majors and course offerings.
-Try to plan out the classes you’ll take each term from matriculation to graduation, taking prerequisite requirements and class schedules into account.
+Try to plan out the classes you’ll take each term from matriculation to graduation, taking prerequisite requirements into account.
 Register for your classes as soon as possible, since popular classes will fill up quickly.
 Some classes have summer reading assignments.

 Take Care of Yourself